 Grade disputes are welcome and will be handled on a case-by-case basis.
-To be considered for credit, any dispute must be submitted to me in writing via email or Carmen message within one week of the return of the graded assignment/quiz/exam.
+To be considered for credit, any dispute must be submitted to me in writing via email or Carmen message within one week of the first date of return to the class of the graded assignment/quiz/exam.
+A dispute must contain: